What it takes to build a productive network — and why it matters today.

 “In one of those life-isn’t-fair results, it turns out that the happy outperform the less happy.
 Happy people work more hours each week — and they work more in their free time, too.”

 Our experiences working with both IT and digital talent and corporate clients reinforce the idea that happy people are much more willing to cultivate their network as well as help others do the same.
 In the realm of human interaction, happiness breeds success.
 And this success is made tangible through the formation of a productive network.
 Of course, as we have said before, you must learn to pick your people: Who you work with, who you work for — or do work for — all shape how you experience happiness and success.
 If you choose with intention and purpose, chances are good you will be pleased with the results in the long-run.

 Building a Network Requires Dedication

 We couldn’t have said it any better than Lewis Howes, “Effective networking isn’t a result of luck — it requires hard work and persistence.”

 Picking your people, crafting your community, and cultivating a productive network doesn’t happen overnight — and certainly isn’t a product of sitting back and letting things happen.

-Similar to pruning the flowers in a garden, a network must be tended to, provide care through identifying new areas for growth and influence.
+Similar to pruning the flowers in a garden, a network requires maintenance, providing care through identifying new areas for growth and influence.
 Additionally, regular audits are necessary.
-You won’t meet the right people if you aren’t connected with others who can make new, quality introductions.
+You won’t meet the right people if you don’t connect with others who can make new, quality introductions.
 And when an introduction is desired, you need the courage to get out there and make it happen.
-With social media, there are many opportunities to facilitate meaningful introductions that don’t feel like a sell tactic or disingenuous.
+With social media, there are many opportunities to facilitate meaningful introductions that don’t feel like a selling tactic or disingenuous.
 As Barb recently shared while commenting on best practices,

 “Be specific.
 When seeking an introduction or facilitating one for someone else, provide details, give context, and establish a purpose.
 Make it easy for the recipient to follow through, especially when the subject is employment.”